unfoldingWord/tc-ui-toolkit/README.md

 import { CheckInfoCard, OtherComponentName } from 'tc-ui-toolkit';
 ```

-Then use the UI compoent as follow:
+Then use the UI component as follow:

 ```js
 class App extends Component {